 Come up next… Israel here I come!

 Have ya enjoyed this post?
 I’d love toove to see it!
-You can also follow me on Facebook, Instagram and Pinterest to see more colorfully delicious food and all sorts of awesome adventures! hear about it!
-Please leave a comment below and if you’re in Cairo take a pic and tag it on Instagram with #wavesinthekitchen cause I’d l
+You can also follow me on Facebook, Instagram and Pinterest to see more colorfully delicious food and all sorts of awesome adventures!
+Please leave a comment below and if you’re in Cairo take a pic and tag it on Instagram with #wavesinthekitchen cause I’d love to see it!

 Country Code: +20